sytabaresa/kingly/README.md

   - (the following conditions ensure that there is always a way down the hierarchy for compound states, and that way is always taken when entering the compound state, and the descent process always terminate)
-- guards, acion factories are pure functions
+- guards, action factories are pure functions
   - as such exceptions while running those functions are fatal, and will not be caught
 - eventless transitions must progress the state machine
   - at least one guard must be fulfilled